JunjieHu/deep/README.md

 ```

 ## Finetune on Downstream MT Task
 Here we give an example of fune-tuning our pre-trained models on the Ted En-Uk dataset.
+Replace [GPU ID] by an integer (e.g., 0, 1, ...) indicating which GPU to use.
 ```
-# Replace [GPU ID] by an integer (e.g., 0, 1, ...) indicating which GPU to use
 bash train-scripts/finetune-deep-ted.sh [GPU ID]
 ```

 ## Evaluate on Downstream MT Task
 ```
+bash train-scripts/test_ted_enuk_deep.sh [GPU ID]
 ```